-This is an honorary position, scholars from around the world are welcome to apply and receive privileged access to the ZSL Library for a period of time, giving an opportunity to study rare or unique items in the collections.
+This is an honorary position, scholars from around the world are welcome to apply and receive privileged access to the ZSL Library & Archives for a period of time, giving an opportunity to study rare or unique items in the collections.

 Visiting scholars have studied the hand written travel journals of William Baird; the provenance and history of ZSL’s volume of Mark Catesby’s The natural history of Carolina, Florida and the Bahama Islands, 1731-43; Brian Houghton Hodgson’s drawings of Indian birds.